 But, for hay fever sufferers out there, you know just how bad it can be.
 The pressure in your head, the sore eyes… we won’t go into more detail.

 When that pesky pollen count gets high, it can make everyday tasks much more difficult; driving included.

 Want to find out more about driving with hay fever?
-IAM RoadSmart have pulled together some top tips to help you out during the worst of the hay fever season.
+IAM RoadSmart has pulled together some top tips to help you out during the worst of the hay fever season.

-You might’ve seen the odd cyclist hit the roads through winter, but those number are about to multiply once the good weather hits.
+You might’ve seen the odd cyclist hit the roads through winter, but those number are about to multiply once the good weather arrives.

 It might take a bit of effort to re-adjust to sharing the road with so many cyclists and motorcyclists after a long winter without many, but it’s important to stay alert.